-- With a WWW session open in the Script Development Workbench, choose Options>Convert from the menu. - 2.
-Under WWW Convert Options, select General. - 3.
-Under Other on the General options page, select the Streaming Media option, then click OK.
+- 1. With a WWW session open in the Script Development Workbench, choose Options>Convert from the menu. - 2.
+On the WWW tab, click Advanced. - 3.
+Select the Streaming Media option and click OK.

 When you record your transaction, make sure you invoke your media player through clicking a link or typing a URL in your web browser.
 QALoad records the URL from your web browser; therefore, you must use your browser to access your media file or else the URL will not be recorded in your script.